robinboncoeur/Projects/docs/blogs/Blog25.md

 AI, and Flux/SRPO/Stable Diffusion/ComfyUI let me explore the imaginative side of life, write "What If" stories, explore other worlds, other existences.
 It's *my* practise of art.

----

-Got another 'bee-in-my-bonnet'... think I might do a bit of video exploring -- shoot a bunch of footage with my GH5 -- and make some videos to post on YouTube.
-Just a thought.

 <hr style="height:4px;border-width:0;color:pink;background-color:pink">